DeepWaterStudios/ferdyflip-vrf-server/README.md

 One instance is deployed in the 'immediate' mode to minimize time to fulfillments, the other is deployed in a 'delay' mode to ensure that if a fulfillment somehow gets dropped by the immediate fulfiller, the other one will pick it up.

+## Node

+For Base, although the code here uses the public RPC, we basically are required to use a private RPC because it's so flaky.
+For Avax, we use a private RPC because it seems to have better performance.
+Either way, the RPC endpoints aren't committed here, they're supplied by ENV vars.